diegomrepo/backer/README.md

 # My Config Backup

-This repository contains scripts and an Ansible playbook for backing up dot files and configurations to a GitHub repository.
+This repository contains scripts and an Ansible playbook for backing up dot files and configurations to a private GitHub repository.

 ## Usage